Table of Contents

 Read Also – DIY – How to Prevent Stained Teeth

-Who are at Risk of Dental Fluorosis?
+Who is at Risk of Dental Fluorosis?

-Typically, children below 8 years, whose permanent teeth are developing under the gums, are at risk of developing dental fluorosis (7).
+Typically, children below eight years, whose permanent teeth are developing under the gums, are at risk of developing dental fluorosis (7).
 Older children and adults usually do not get it.
 However, the latest statistics from the CDC (Centers for Disease Control and Prevention) reveal that 1 in every 4 Americans between 6 and 49 years have some dental fluorosis.
-The high prevalence has been seen in kids of 12-15 years of age – more than 40% are mild to mild, 2% are moderate, and less than 1% are severe (8).
+The high prevalence has been seen in kids 12-15 years of age – more than 40% are mild to mild, 2% are moderate, and less than 1% are severe (8).
 However, the number of people suffering from the issue is increasing rapidly, and almost 41% of American adolescents are now suffering from some form of fluorosis.

 If your children are swallowing toothpaste or drinking tap water while brushing, this could be the cause of overexposure to fluoride.
 Monitor them while they are brushing their teeth to ensure that they are doing the task properly.